tarepan/state-spaces/README.md

 - normal GRU?: `model=rnn/gru`
 - normal LSTM: `model=lstm`

-### SequenceModel
-sequential model:: `(Batch, Length, Feature_i) => (Batch, Length, Feature_o)`

-`SequenceModel` [[code](https://github.com/tarepan/state-spaces/tree/main/src/models/sequence/model.py)] is backbone of multi-layer sequential models.
-Layer is dependency and injected through arguments.
-Interface of layer is `SequenceModule` [[code](https://github.com/tarepan/state-spaces/tree/main/src/models/sequence/base.py)].
- (i.e. composable sequence transformations) found under `src/models/sequence/`.

-The SequenceModule comes with other methods such as `step` which is meant for autoregressive settings, and logic to carry optional hidden states (for stateful models such as RNNs or S4).

 ### Baselines
 Other sequence models are easily incorporated into this repository, and several other baselines have been ported.